anansilva/recipegen/README.md

 ### 5.3.
 Search

-The code includes tests that assess both the search results and ranking.
-I found that these tests revealed almost no significant difference between `ILIKE` and full-text search.
-However, there was a slight improvement in ranking when I prioritized ingredient matches before applying the relevance ranking from `ts_rank`.
-While `ts_rank` did negatively impact the scores of recipes with long ingredient lists, it still did not yield the best results overall.
-Additionally, term frequency is not always a reliable indicator of the best recipes based on the entire list of selected ingredients.
-Consequently, I opted to incorporate the number of matched ingredients before utilizing `ts_rank`.
+The search tests revealed minimal difference between `ILIKE` and full-text search, though prioritizing ingredient matches before applying `ts_rank` led to slightly better rankings.
+While `ts_rank` tended to reduce scores for recipes with longer ingredient lists, it still didn’t yield optimal results overall.
+Additionally, term frequency wasn't a reliable measure of relevance when considering entire ingredient lists.
+To address this, I incorporated the number of matched ingredients before applying `ts_rank`.

-Looking ahead, I see several opportunities for improving the search functionality.
-For example, a search for "milk" currently returns results for "coconut milk," which is not a direct match for the requested ingredient.
+Several opportunities exist for improving search functionality.
+For instance, searching for "milk" currently returns results for "coconut milk," which is not an exact match.
+Addressing such issues will refine search accuracy.

-I would also like to explore strategies for handling typos and similarities, such as matching 'tomoto' or 'tomta' to 'tomato.'
-Implementing a fuzzy search using PostgreSQL's pg_trgm extension could be an effective solution, although we should be cautious of potential unintended side effects.
+I also plan to explore handling typos and similar terms (e.g., matching 'tomoto' or 'tomta' to 'tomato').
+A fuzzy search using PostgreSQL’s pg_trgm extension could be an effective solution, though care must be taken to avoid unintended results.

-I would also consider implementing features such as filtering by category and author, allowing users to click on a recipe's category and view other related recipes that align with their chosen ingredients.
+Other enhancements could include filtering by category and author, enabling users to click on a recipe category and view related recipes that match their selected ingredients.
+Additionally, weighting perishable ingredients more heavily could prioritize recipes using fresh produce, helping users minimize food waste.

-Another interesting enhancement could involve assigning greater weight to perishable ingredients, ensuring that recipes utilizing these ingredients are prioritized, helping users make the most of their fresh produce.

 ### 5.4.Final Thoughts

-It was an awesome exercise where I got to build something I can see myself using while exploring various text search options.
+It was an awesome exercise where I got to build something I can see myself using, while exploring various text search options.

 Considering everything, if this were a minimum viable product (MVP), I would likely have opted for the pattern matching solution first.
 It’s simple and straightforward, allowing for a quick launch and rapid user feedback.